wstfu711/leetcode-daily/README.md

 - 2024 5/1 2000.
 Reverse Prefix of Word
 - 2024 5/5 237.
 Delete Node in a Linked List
 - 2024 5/5 2154.
 Keep Multiplying Found Values by Two
+- 2024 5/7 2816.
+Double a Number Represented as a Linked List